 Proposed Medicaid Section 1115 Waivers in Maine and Wisconsin

 Unlike previous waivers that encompass the ACA’s Medicaid expansion, Wisconsin and Maine are seeking waiver authority to make significant changes to Medicaid that would affect non-expansion Medicaid populations.
 The proposals seek to impose welfare-like restrictions and make other changes to eligibility and enrollment, premiums and cost-sharing, and benefits to traditional populations that are not allowed under current law.
-Maine’s changes would affect traditional Medicaid adults, such as low-income parents (up to 105% of the federal poverty level, FPL, $20,420/year for a family of 3 in 2017), former foster care youth, those receiving Transitional Medical Assistance, and people with breast/cervical cancer or HIV up to 250% FPL ($30,050/year for an individual in 2017).
+Maine’s changes would affect traditional Medicaid adults, such as low-income parents (up to 105% of the federal poverty level, FPL, $20,420/year for a family of 3 in 2017), former foster care youth, those receiving Transitional Medical Assistance, those receiving only family planning services, and people with HIV up to 250% FPL ($30,050/year for an individual in 2017).
 Wisconsin’s changes would affect childless adults up to 100% FPL ($12,060/year for an individual in 2017), who are covered under an existing waiver at the state’s regular federal matching rate, rather than through the ACA’s Medicaid expansion.

 A number of provisions have never been approved for traditional, non-expansion populations (such as lock-outs for failure to pay premiums).
 Some policies, such as authority to impose premiums (as well as premium reductions for beneficiaries who participate in healthy behavior programs), eliminate non-emergency medical transportation, and eliminate retroactive eligibility, have been approved in some Section 1115 Medicaid expansion waiver states.
 Indiana also has Section 1916 (f) waiver authority to test graduated copayments of $25 for non-emergency use of the emergency room with a control group.
 However, no Section 1115 waivers approved to date for any Medicaid population include premiums as a condition of eligibility or coverage lock-outs for non-payment for those under 100% FPL.